tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_markdown.md

 But if you send a developer an XML file, they probably won't be familiar with all the tags, nor the nesting schema of the tags.
 Developers tend to be allergic to XML for at least these reasons:

 * Most developers usually don't want to expend energy learning an XML documentation format.
+Their brains already hurt from all the programming they have to figure out, so with docs, they don't want to add to this technical burden.
-* Most developers don't want to spend a lot of time in documentation, so when they do review content, the simpler the format, the better.
+* Most developers don't want to spend a lot of time in documentation in the first place, so when they do review content, the simpler the format, the better.

 In contrast, Markdown allows you to easily read it and work with it in a text editor.

 {: .tip}
 Most text editors (for example, Sublime Text or Webstorm or Atom) have Markdown plugins/extensions that will create syntax highlighting based on Markdown tags.

-Another great thing about Markdown is that you can package up the Markdown files and run them through the same workflow as code.
+Another great thing about Markdown (as opposed to binary tools like Word or Framemaker) is that you can package up the Markdown files and run them through the same workflow as code.
 You can run diffs to see what changed, you can insert comments, and exert the same control as you do with regular code files.
 Working with Markdown files comes naturally to developers.
+(Granted, you can also work with DITA in plain text files and manage the content in Git repositories.)

 ## Drawbacks of Markdown

-Markdown has a few drawbacks:
+Markdown does have a few drawbacks:

 * **Limited to HTML tags**: You're pretty much limited to HTML tags.
 For the times when Markdown doesn't offer shortcut for the HTML, you juse use HTML directly.
 XML advocates like to emphasize how XML offers semantic tagging (and avoids the div soup that HTML can become).
 However, HTML5 offers many semantic tags (such as `section`, `header`, `footer`, etc), and even for those times in which there aren't any unique HTML elements, all XML structures that transform into HTML become bound by the limits of HTML anyway.

 * **Non-standard**: Because Markdown is non-standard, it can be a bit of a guessing game as to what is supported by the Markdown processor you may be using.
 By and large, the Github flavor of Markdown is the most commonly used, as it allows you to add syntax classes to code samples and use tables.
 Whatever system you adopt, if it uses Markdown, make sure you undereStructuredTextand what type of Markdown it supports.

 * **White space sensitivity**: Markdown is white-space sensitive, which can be frustrating at times.
 If you have spaces where there shouldn't be, the extra spaces can cause formatting issues.
 For example, if you don't indent blank spaces in a list, it will restart the list.
 As a result, with Markdown formatting, it's easy to make errors.
-Documents still render as valid even if the Markdown conversion to HTML is problematic.
-It can be difficult to catch all the errors.
+Documents usually still render broken Markdown as valid when they convert it to HTML, making it hard to catch formatting errors.

 ## Markdown and complexity